Sous Vide Beef Shank (7 Easy Steps for Juicy Shanks)

 Step 2: Prepare Your Sous Vide

-Step 3: Vaccum Seal The Shanks
+Step 3: Vacuum Seal The Shanks

 Step 4: Cook Your Shanks

 Place the sealed bags in the water and clip the bag to the side of the pot.
-If you’re going for steak texture, you want to cook for 48 hours at 135° and if you’re going for the fall off the bone texture 18 hours at 175°F
+If you’re going for steak texture, you want to cook for 48 hours at 135°, and if you’re going for the fall off the bone texture, 18 hours at 175°F

 Step 5: Preheat Your Oven